jaimehsu/jaimehsu.github.io/Research.md

 **Peer-Reviewed Articles**

 In Press
+**Hsu, Jaime** and Sara Mernitz.
+“The Role of Romantic Relationships for Sexual Minority Young Adults’ Depressive Symptoms: Do Relationship Types Matter?” *Social Science Research*

 Mernitz, S., **Jaime Hsu** and Amanda Pollitt.
 “Timing to a First Union During Transition to Adulthood.” *Demography*

 2023